 BBC Studios’ policy, ethical programme & governance

-Similarly, when signing a contract with us, all of our suppliers and licensees agree to adhere to our Ethical Policy and to put their factories through our programme’s extensive system of on-going audits for tier one factories located in higher risk territories.
+All staff involved in the licensing or sourcing of products are expected to follow the requirements of our ethical trading programme.
+Similarly, all of our suppliers and licensees contractually agree to adhere to our Ethical Policy and to put their factories through our programme’s extensive system of on-going audits for tier one factories located in higher risk territories.